PetrCala/alcohol-tracker/docs/source/developer/notes.rst

 #.
 Once the build is complete, select *Distribute App* and then select *Ad Hoc*.
 #.
 Follow the prompts to export the :code:`IPA file`, which you can then transfer to your friend's iOS device using a file-sharing service like Dropbox or Google Drive.

-Modifying the application
+Updating the app version
 ================================
-* The main code of the application is located in the folder `src`.
-The file `App.tsx` is the backbone of the project.
-The rest of the components that will be called can be found in the other various folders.
-Feel free to add, remove, or modify these folders as necessary. **The only file that has a direct dependency on the rest of the project is the `App.tsx`**.
+* Modify the version in the :code:`package.json` file by incrementing the version numbers as necessary.
+* Navigate to the project root folder and run :code:`npm install` to update the dependencies in your project.